-Aerial: The proposed residence halls are designed in the Collegiate Gothic style that is prevalent throughout campus.
+Aerial Depiction: The residence halls are designed in the Collegiate Gothic style that is prevalent throughout campus.
 The halls follow the curve of Route 30/Lancaster Avenue to provide a continual view of the central landmark of campus: the St. Thomas of Villanova Church.

-Facades Along Lancaster Avenue: The residence halls will provide approximately 1,135 beds for junior and senior students, allowing the University to house 85% of its undergraduate populations.
-As with similar projects in the past on South and West Campuses, this project would not lead to an increase in undergraduate student enrollment.
+A New Student Residential Community: The residence halls will provide approximately 1,135 beds for junior and senior students, allowing the University to house 85% of its undergraduate populations.
+As with similar projects in the past on South and West Campuses, this project will not lead to an increase in undergraduate student enrollment.

-Lancaster Avenue Looking West: The ground floors of the residence halls will feature University owned and operated, student-focused retail to include a VIllanova apparel shop, convenience store and bistro, as well as a fitness center and collaborative work and study space.
+Intersection of Lancaster & Ithan Avenues: The ground floors of the residence halls will feature University owned and operated, student-focused retail to include a VIllanova apparel shop, convenience store and bistro, as well as a fitness center and collaborative work and study space.

 Villanova will turn the nondescript parking lots along Lancaster Avenue into premier living spaces.
-The Collegiate Gothic-style residential housing will be complemented by University-operated and student-centric retail, including a new Villanova apparel shop, bistro and convenience store, as well as a mailroom and fitness center.
+The Collegiate Gothic-style residential housing will be complemented by University-operated and student-centric retail, including a new Villanova apparel shop, bistro and convenience store, as well as a mailroom, fitness facilities and student collaborative workspace.
 These residence halls would accommodate roughly 1,135 upper class undergraduate students, and will enable the University to provide on campus housing for approximately 85% of its undergraduate students.